 PPGI coil has a wide range of applications in various industries.
 Some of the common applications of PPGI coil are:

-Roofing and Cladding: it is widely used in the construction industry for roofing and cladding purposes.
+- Roofing and Cladding: widely used in the construction industry for roofing and cladding purposes.
 It is used to make corrugated roofing sheets, wall panels, and other building materials.

-Automotive Industry: it is used in the automotive industry for making car body parts, such as doors, hoods, and fenders.
+- Automotive Industry: used in the automotive industry for making car body parts, such as doors, hoods, and fenders.
 It is also used for making car frames and chassis.

-Electrical Industry: it is used in the electrical industry for making electrical enclosures, switchboards, and control panels.
+- Electrical Industry: used in the electrical industry for making electrical enclosures, switchboards, and control panels.

-Furniture Industry: it is used in the furniture industry for making metal furniture, such as cabinets, shelves, and tables.
+- Furniture Industry: used in the furniture industry for making metal furniture, such as cabinets, shelves, and tables.

-Appliances Industry: it is used in the appliances industry for making home appliances, such as refrigerators, washing machines, and air conditioners.
+- Appliances Industry: used in the appliances industry for making home appliances, such as refrigerators, washing machines, and air conditioners.

 What is the difference between PPGI and PPGL coil?

 The main difference between PPGI (Pre-Painted Galvanized Iron) and PPGL (Pre-Painted Galvalume) coil is the type of coating used on the steel substrate.

 PPGI coil is coated with a layer of zinc to protect the steel from corrosion, and then a layer of paint or other protective coating is applied on top of the zinc layer.
 This makes it ideal for applications where corrosion resistance is important, such as roofing and cladding.